aramsmith/Tutorial-How-to-deploy-Hyper-V-Server-in-Azure-for-nested-VM-s/README.md

 2. Add a rule in Network Access (NSG) that only your client IP can access the custom RDP port.

 ### Configure Custom RDP Port
-- Please determine a custom port such as 52525 or anything else then the know ports (like 3389).
+- Please determine a custom port such as 52525 or anything else then the known port (like 3389).
 - In the Azure Portal on the VM Blade, go to *Run Command*.
 - Select the *SetRDPPort* to Set Remote Desktop port.
 - Provide the custom port and hit *Run*.
 - Output should state *ok*.

+Patience my young padawan, this may take some minutes.

-Should look like this:
+Result should look like this:

 ![SetcustomRDPport](./images/SetcustomRDPport.png)